RegardsOss/RegardsOss.github.io/docs/setup/swarm/advanced/swarm-volumes.md

 Once Docker swarm volumes are defined, either from [Volume definition](#volume-definition) or [Data inputs](#data-inputs), you can attach them using the `volumes` property inside any service definition.
-Data inputs are automatically attached to dataprovider, fem, ingest and storage services.
+Data inputs are automatically attached to dataprovider, fem, ingest, storage and downloader services.

 ```yml
 group_docker_mservices: